tatianegercina/FinTech/03-Projects/Project-01/ProjectGuidelines.md

 ## Presentation

-After the data has been analyzed to satisfaction, assemble a presentation in order to present the work, explain the process, and discuss conclusions.
+After the data is analyzed to satisfaction, assemble a presentation in order to present the work, explain the process, and discuss conclusions.

-This presentation will take the form of a slideshow, and should give classmates and instructional staff an overview of your work.
+The presentation will take the form of a slideshow, and should give classmates and instructional staff an overview of your work.
 PowerPoint, Keynote, and Google Slides are all acceptable for building slides.

 As long as the slides meet the [presentation requirements](PresentationRequirements.md), the presentation may be structured however you wish.
 Many students find the following format helpful [presentation guidelines](PresentationGuidelines.md).